Pros and cons of private student loans

 No access to income-driven repayment or forgiveness

 Federal loans offer income-driven repayment plans that reduce payments based on borrowers’ income, a great option for borrowers struggling to meet high monthly payments.
-Most private lenders don’t extend that same generosity; the only way to lower monthly payments is to go through the refinancing process.
+Most private lenders don’t extend that same generosity; the only way to lower monthly payments is through refinancing.

 Interest rates are based on creditworthiness

-In some cases, you can qualify for lower interest rates with private lenders than what the federal government offers.
-But private lenders offer a range of rates, and unless your income and credit score are stellar, you may end up with a much higher rate than you want.
+In some cases, you can qualify for lower interest rates with private lenders than the federal government offers.
+However, private lenders offer a range of rates, and unless your income and credit score are stellar, you may end up with a much higher rate than you want.

 Of course, many private lenders allow you to apply with a co-signer, such as a parent, which can improve your chances of getting favorable terms.
 But even that’s no guarantee.